G-Two/subarulink/DEVELOPERS.md

     - `websession` - `aiohttp.ClientSession` instance
     - `username` - Your MySubaru account username, normally an email address
     - `password` - Your MySubaru account password
     - `device_id` - An identifier string for the device accessing the Subaru API.
 The web browser interface uses the integer value (as a string) of the timestamp when the user first logged in.
 The Android app uses some sort of hexadecimal string.
 It doesn't seem to matter what the content of this string is.
 The important thing is to consistently use the same one for a given MySubaru account when using this package.
-Once a device is "authorized" to perform remote commands, it will appear as one of your authorized devices in your MySubaru profile.
-If you do not use the same `device_id` over time, additional entries will appear in your MySubaru profile each time you login.
+Once a device is authorized via 2-Factor Authentication, it will appear as one of your authorized devices in your MySubaru profile.
+If you do not use the same `device_id` over time, you will need to revalidate via 2FA each time you login, and additional entries will appear in your MySubaru profile each time you login.
     - `pin` - The 4-digit PIN number your vehicle.
     - `device_name` - A human readable string that maps to a particular `device_id`.
 This is the string that is shown in your MySubaru profile list of authorized devices.
     - `country` - Country used for MySubaru registration.
 Currently `"USA"` and `"CAN"` are supported.